OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 We are grateful to the [CNAM](https://www.cnam.eu), and specifically its _Chaire sur la modération des contenus_, for having [supported](https://regulation-tech.vergnolle.org/ota-community-call/) the creation and maintenance of the [Systemic Risks Reports Archive](https://opentermsarchive.org/en/dsa-systemic-risks-reports/).
 Maintaining a trustworthy, continuously updated archive of systemic risk assessments across all very large online platforms requires sustained engineering and monitoring.

-That funding has now run out and **Open Terms Archive needs support to maintain this tracking**.
-If you are in a position to sponsor the maintenance of this work and its expansion to transparency reports, please [reach out to us](mailto:contact@opentermsarchive.org?subject=DSA%20reports) or donate directly on our [OpenCollective page](https://opencollective.com/opentermsarchive/projects/dsa-systemic-risks-reports).
+The initial funding has now come to an end and **Open Terms Archive needs support to continue this work**.
+If you are in a position to sponsor the archive and its expansion to transparency reports, please [reach out to us](mailto:contact@opentermsarchive.org?subject=DSA%20reports) or donate directly on our [OpenCollective page](https://opencollective.com/opentermsarchive/projects/dsa-systemic-risks-reports).

 [^credit]: Thank you to [Suzanne Vergnolle](https://vergnolle.org/) for pointing to Regulation (EU) 2021/784 and suggesting the unit for median response time must be minutes or hours.